mxbees/locating-the-library-in-institutional-oppression/notes-ruth.md

 I'm not sure how you feel about modifications to quotations, but I would cut out the first part of this sentence for clarity.
 It would start with "We may wish to rearticulate our understanding".

 I keep moving things out of brackets and into the sentence if it makes sense.

+## 4.

+>Rather, libraries are active participants in maintaining a system of intellectual property within a larger context of white supremacy...

+While I totally get where you're coming from with this, it requires some background knowledge on my part and seems to come out of left field.
+Perhaps refer back to or move some of your stuff from the intro about slavery and capitalist commodification of Black people into this section?
+You're talking about intellectual property law and then compairing it to slavery, I think there needs to be a more explicit step in between.